Oca (Oxalis tuberosa)

 You can direct sow oca seed, but unless you are producing your own seed, that is probably much too expensive a proposition to consider.
 The soil temperature needs to reach 50° (10 C) before oca even thinks about germinating, but you need to sow pretty thickly to get much at that temperature.
 The seeds will germinate rather late and may not size up in time to produce tubers.
 It can work though.
 It happens naturally here as well, because I don’t catch all the seed; we have volunteers coming up all year, but most of them don’t have a chance to make tubers.

 This has been my most successful method for starting oca seeds: Soak seeds in room temperature water for 24 hours.
 Don’t omit this step as it greatly improves germination.
 Surface sow on any potting soil mix.
 Keep in a well lit area (natural light is fine at this stage) and aim for an ambient temperature of 74° F (23 C).
 Keep the soil moist at all times.
 I spray the seeds with water in the morning and the evening every day.
 Under the recommended conditions, on average, I see the first seedlings emerge at 12 days and the peak is reached in 16 days.
 Prick out seedlings and transfer to a different container to grow.
-The seedlings don’t survive as well in soil that is wet enough to germinate the seeds.
+The seedlings don’t survive as well in soil that is wet and warm enough to germinate the seeds.
 I transplant the seedlings to individual cells, water them in well, and then allow the soil to dry before watering again.
 You may continue to see new sprouts for several months.
 Keep the seedlings under strong light for at least 14 hours per day.
 A shorter photoperiod can result in the seedlings forming tubers, which will slow or end their growth.
 Grow indoors until the plants are at least two inches (5 cm) tall and then transplant to their final location.